 Jessie Beier is an Edmonton-based teacher, artist, writer and conjurer of strange pedagogies for dark times.
 Working at the intersection between philosophy, artistic production, and radical pedagogy, Beier’s research-creation practice explores the potential for visual and sonic ecologies to mobilize a break from orthodox referents and habits of repetition, towards more eco-logical modes of thought.
 Beier completed a Masters Degree in Curriculum Studies in 2014 with the award-winning thesis project “Schizophrenizing the Art Encounter: Towards a Politics of Dehabituation” and is currently completing her PhD at the University of Alberta, where she also teaches as an undergraduate instructor in the Department of Secondary Education.
 Beier’s current research — Teaching at the End of the World — investigates how education systems produce resources for thinking the future in light the various impasses facing both students and teachers today (including threats of ecological catastrophe, economic instability, and the global rise of fascism) with the aim of fabulating alternative speculations on how pedagogical life might be thought otherwise.
 Beier is a SSHRC Doctoral Fellow and was awarded the Izaak Walton Killam Memorial Scholarship in 2017.
-Beier is also part of the Directorial Team for the Research-Creation and Social Justice CoLABoratory (University of Alberta) and a contributor to the Speculative Energy Futures Project (University of Alberta).
+Beier is also part of the Directorial Team for the Research-Creation and Social Justice CoLABoratory (University of Alberta) and a contributor to the Speculative Energy Futures Project (Future Energy Systems, University of Alberta).